UbiquityDotNET/Llvm.NET/src/Interop/LlvmBindingsGenerator/ReadMe.md

 | HandleOutputPath   | [Optional] Path to the root folder where the handle files are generated |
 | Diagnostics        | Diagnostics output level for the app |

-This tool is generally only required once per Major LLVM release.
+This tool is generally only required once per Major `Ubiquity.NET.LibLLVM` release.
 (Though a Minor release that adds new APIs would also warrant a new run) However, to ensure the code generation tool itself isn't altered with a breaking change, the PowerShell script takes care of running the generator to update the Generated code base on each run, even if nothing changes in the end.
-This is run on every automated build before building the res of the project so that the generator is tested on every full automated build.
+This is run on every automated build before building the rest of the project so that the generator is tested on every full automated build.

 ### Generated code
 This library will generate the handle file directly.
 Therefore ROSLYN source generators are